Mono Arts Council

 Our arts education programs are the core of our mission.
 Mono Arts Council partners with the Mono County Office of Education, the Mammoth Unified School District, and the Easterm Sierra Unified School District to fill the gaps in arts education.
 We provide highly skilled Teaching Artists and art supplies for a variety of programs from Kindergarten - 8th grade.

 Last month, we launched what will hopefully be an annual program called the Cultural Arts Program.
 We brought back visiting artists Dandha da Hora and Papiba Godinho, from the Santa Cruz based band Samba Dá.

 We launched the program in our smaller district, the Eastern Sierra Unified School District, where over 250 students in grades Kindergarten - 8th grade participated in this richly interactive program, where each school spent a week learning about Brazilian Culture through Capoeira, Song, Dance, Art, and Percussion.
 Each school had about 3-4 hours of rehearsal/learning time throughout the week for each group of students,

 and the end result was a fantastic assembly performance by each group at the end of the week.
 Each student decorated their own "Bucket Drum" in honor of the upcoming Carnival in Brazil, which they were able to keep and take home.

 We would like to thank Chris Lizza, Dave Marquart & Connie Henderson, the Andruss Motel, and Mono County for their contributions that made this program possible.

 Special Guest Artist

-‘Drawn from the Mountains’ opened for viewing on Friday, December 9th and will run through January 29th 2023.
+‘Alternative Landscapes’ opened for viewing on February 10th and will run through April 30th, 2023.

-The Art Reception to meet Chris will be held Friday, January 6th from 5:30-7:30pm at the MAC Gallery & Community Arts Center.
+The Art Reception to meet Brent will be held Friday, Saturday, February 18th from 5:30-7:30pm at the MAC Gallery & Community Arts Center.
 Refreshments will be served.
 All are welcome.